 I can’t get enough of trees during the fall.
 I like snapping pictures from a distance or having my kids lean up against them for fall photos.
+It’s the perfect season to book a Kingwood family photographer (or photographer in your local area) and get a stunning full family portrait.
 Trees make a beautiful backdrop.
 Record a tree at every stage: full of green leaves, green with a small portion of red/yellow, mostly red/yellow, all red/yellow, partially leafless, and completely leafless.
 Even catch the leaves falling from the tree if you can.
 Consider also taking reflection photos of trees in the water.

 Believe it or not, fall has the absolute best fashion.
 From hoodies, scarves, hats, boots to coats.
 The best places to go for these type of photos is in big cities such as New York or Philadelphia.
 Adrian Rubin can provide you with a lot more information and tips.
 It’s also important to note that if you are taking fall photos with subjects in them that they have to dress appropriately.
 Don’t show up in a dress meant to be worn in June.
 Show up in fall clothing that will mesh well with your background.

 There is always someone in my family taking pictures of the food at Thanksgiving.
 So why not take photos of fall food favorites anytime during the season?
 Take pumpkin pie for instance.
 Who doesn’t love pumpkin pie?
 It’s delicious.
 I see people taking pictures of iced beverages to hot chocolate, hot tea, or other warm steaming drinks and posting them on Instagram all the time.
 One thing a lot of people don’t think of when it comes to food though is their local farmer’s market.
 You can snap some pretty photos there.
 Another idea is to try snapping a photo of a squirrel holding a nut in it’s mouth with a beautiful fall backdrop.